My articles contain affiliate links. Please see my full disclosure at the bottom of the page.

 - we know the bra isn’t right but we don’t take the time to measure ourselves or get a bra fitting

-- someone else measured our bra size and we keep it, although we don’t feel happy with the bra size
+- someone else measured our bra size and we keep it, although we don’t feel happy with the bra

-Measuring your bra size
+Quick guide to measuring your bra size

 First, you measure your underbust and bust size.
 So that’s two measurements.